acbarker19/PHY299-Class-Assignments/README.md

 - `Barker HW12-3`: Computed a triple definite integral
 - `Barker HW13-1`: Graphed uniform and normal distributions
 - `Barker HW13-2`: Plotted temperature data from 1995 to 2017 from many areas and compared them
-- `Barker HW14-1`: Plotted temperature data from 1995 to 2017 from many areas and found the parameters to best fits the curve of data
+- `Barker HW14-1`: Plotted temperature data from 1995 to 2017 from many areas and found the parameters that best fits the curve of data
 - `Barker HW14-2`
 ### In-Class Activities
 - Exercise about graphing binding energy